-Why use IoT & How big is it?
+Why use Salesforce IoT & How big is it?

-Wearables have seen an explosive growth in the technology market in the last few years and with many companies actively developing these products, it is to stay for long.
+Wearables have seen explosive growth in the technology market in the last few years and with many companies actively developing these products, it is to stay for long.
 Multiple sensors and software are installed in these devices which collects data about the user continuously, which is later pre-processed to gather different insights about the user.
 Wearables broadly cover fitness, health and entertainment requirements.
-The challenge, though for IoT to be implemented in the wearable device is to be highly energy efficient and small size.
+The challenge, though for salesforce IoT to be implemented in the wearable device is to be a highly energy-efficient and small size.

-Often touted as the sleeping giant of all IoT applications, connected healthcare remains one of the most potentially fruitful area of IoT usage.
+Often touted as the sleeping giant of all IoT applications, connected healthcare remains one of the most potentially fruitful areas of salesforce IoT usage.
 In the coming years, the healthcare industry will be revolutionized.
 Connected healthcare aims at people wearing wearables which constantly monitor their body state and functions, which is constantly being transferred to a database.
-This data will then be used to provide tailor made custom illness solutions for the patients.
+This data will then be used to provide tailor-made custom illness solutions for the patients.
 So, this not only aims at the ease of hospitals and healthcare centers but also on making people live a healthier life.

-This is the most powerful as well interesting application which is creating the buzz in the IoT industry.
-A connected city, if ever made, will have a common Internet over which smart surveillance, automated public transportation systems, energy management etc. will be controlled.
-This will lead to a major reduction in many of the issues world is facing, like pollution, traffic congestion, grid failures etc. With the implementation of different sensors and web applications, a smart city can make daily tasks easy like finding a parking space or informing the municipality to empty the trash bin as well as assist in emergencies like automatically informing the fire department in case of a fire etc.
+This is the most powerful as a well interesting application which is creating the buzz in the IoT industry.
+A connected city, if ever made, will have a common Internet over which smart surveillance, automated public transportation systems, energy management, etc. will be controlled.
+This will lead to a major reduction in many of the issues the world is facing, like pollution, traffic congestion, grid failures, etc. With the implementation of different sensors and web applications, a smart city can make daily tasks easy like finding a parking space or informing the municipality to empty the trash bin as well as assist in emergencies like automatically informing the fire department in case of a fire, etc.